Lectures on piecewise distance-preserving maps: Arnold's problem on paper folding

 Further, direct calculations show that for any $x,y\in\square$,

 for some constants $p$ and $q$.
-Therefore if $x\ne y$ then $|f_t(x)-f_t(y)|>0$ for any $t\ne1$.
+Therefore, if $x\ne y$, then $|f_t(x)-f_t(y)|>0$ for any $t\ne1$.
 In other words, $f_t$ is injective for any $t\ne1$.

-It follows that for the paper folding in $\RR^4$, the existence of perimeter increasing folds follows from Brehm's theorem.
-It is sufficient to construct a distance non-expanding map $f$ from the square to the plane so that the perimeter of its image is sufficiently long.
-Then applying Brehm's theorem for a sufficiently dense finite set of points in the square, we get a piecewise distance preserving map $h$ which is arbitrarily close to $f$.
-In particular we can arrange it so that the perimeter of the image $f(\square)$ is still sufficiently long.
+It follows that for paper folding in $\RR^4$, the existence of perimeter-increasing folds follows from Brehm's theorem.
+It is sufficient to construct a distance non-expanding map $f$ from the square to the plane so that the perimeter of its image is sufficiently large.
+Then, applying Brehm's theorem to a sufficiently dense finite set of points in the square, we get a piecewise distance-preserving map $h$ which is arbitrarily close to $f$.
+In particular, we can arrange it so that the perimeter of the image $h(\square)$ is still sufficiently large.